• SearchSearch

 Local Markets and Handicrafts

-Break up all the history with a visit to one of Hue’s open-air markets, virtually guaranteed to fascinate kids.
+Break up all the history with a visit to one of Hue’s open-air markets.
 Like its counterparts throughout the country, Dong Ba Market is a chaotic mix of produce, flowers, live seafood, clothing, crafts, bolts of fabric, prepared foods, souvenirs and other miscellany.
 It’s bigger but more touristed than Tay Loc Market, which is a little farther removed from the city center and stands out for the vendors selling spring rolls, Hue pancakes and noodle soups.

 Conical hats are everywhere in Vietnam, but only in Hue will you find the handmade variation known as poem hats.
 Dyed paper cutouts, featuring a fanciful silhouette or lines of Vietnamese verse, are sandwiched between the typical layers of dried palm leaves.
 When the finished hat is held up to the light, the design reveals itself.
 You can stop to watch the hats being fashioned at a little village near the city proper and see pungent incense sticks, another Hue specialty, being rolled as well.